 Retention period or criteria used to determine the retention period

-We keep your Personal Data for as long as it is necessary to do so to fulfil the purposes for which it was collected as described above.
+We keep the Personal Data collected through the Site for as long as it is necessary to do so to fulfil the purposes for which it was collected as described above.

-If you would like further information about our data retention practices please contact us (see “Contact Us
+If you would like further information about our data retention practices, please contact us (see “Contact Us” below).

 Your rights under data privacy laws

 You have various rights under data privacy laws in your country.
 These may include (as relevant): the right to request access to the Personal Data we hold about you; the right to rectification including to require us to correct inaccurate Personal Data; the right to request restriction of processing concerning you or to object to processing of your Personal Data, the right to request the erasure of your Personal Data where it is no longer necessary for us to retain it; the right to data portability including to obtain Personal Data in a commonly used machine readable format in certain circumstances such as where our processing of it is based on a consent; the right to object to automated decision making including profiling (if any) that